withastro/docs/src/pages/en/guides/migration-guide/from-nextjs.md

 <!-- chore: Add migrate server data logic section -->

 ### Migrating Layout Files

+You may find it helpful to start by converting your Next layouts and templates into Astro layout components.
+Each page in your Astro project requires its own page shell to produce a full HTML document.
+Astro projects typically use a base layout on every page which renders `<html>`, `<head>` and `<body>` tags.
+In order to be able to bring existing pages and posts from your Next site, you will need an Astro layout component that provides this.
+Other layout components (e.g. blog post template) and components (e.g. SEO component) can be combined with this base layout.

 In Next, your main layout (`layout.js`) is normally located in `src/components/`.